greenbase/depicted-item/README.md

 # Install dependencies with Anaconda

-Create a new environment 'env-name' with all necessary packages.
+Create a new environment 'depicted-item' with all necessary packages.
 $ conda env create -f env.yml